Top L8T Performance Upgrades Guide

 Upgrading to long-tube headers removes much of the restriction from the OEM headers.
 Not only is the diameter of the headers larger, but they replace or remove the factory catalytic converters.
 The best option is replacing them with high-flow catalytic converters, as these retain emissions components for street legality.

-These headers have either a Y-pipe or X-pipe as optional, as they are manufactured from high quality 304 stainless steel.
-They are high quality headers, and will deliver gains of 10-20 horsepower and torque, and possibly more with tuning.
+Getting some headers with high-flow cats is going to be the best route for emissions compliance.
+Some headers will also have have either a Y-pipe or X-pipe as optional for some additional power gains.
+You can expect gains of around 10-20 horsepower and torque, and possibly more with tuning.
 Tuning is highly recommended for long-tube header upgrades, as the ECU has the potential to run lean and detonate without.

-For our third mod we suggest cold air intakes.
 We’ll be honest, cold air intakes will not gain a ton of horsepower or torque.
 The OEM intake is already pretty good as is technically a cold air intake due to the filter placement.
-It can flow well past 500 horsepower without any issues, making intakes more of an aesthetic mod.
+It can flow well past 500 horsepower without any issues, but bringing more air in never hurts.

 Aftermarket intakes will have slightly larger intake tubing and a larger cone-style filter.
 That allows for greater airflow into the engine, so you can see a small bump in performance if you combine the intake with tuning.
 Still, things won’t be drastic, and will likely fall in the 10-15 horsepower range, even with tuning.

 For our final L8T performance upgrade, we’re looking at superchargers.
-While superchargers are pretty big mods to make, with a big-block like the 6.6 liter (400 cid) L8T they are cost effective ways to get big power.
+While superchargers are pretty big mods to make, with a big-block like the L8T, they are cost effective ways to get big power.
 The engine can more than take the power put out by modest supercharger kits, and all that really needs to be upgraded is the fueling – but only once you really turn up the boost.

 The best L8T performance upgrades are ECM tuning, headers, cold air intake, and supercharger upgrades.